 Sodium is needed for life.
 However, if sodium is retained in the body, it causes the retention of water, increasing the pressure within the circulatory system.
 As the pressure rises, the heart and kidneys will bear the pain.

-The first drug to address these issues came along in 1955 and is known as hydrochlorothiazide.
-This drug helped to get rid of excess fluid within the circulatory system, thus reducing blood pressure.
-With the passage of many years, new drugs have also been produced to control high blood pressure such as ACE inhibitors and calcium channel blockers.
-However, hydrochlorothiazide still remains “king of the mountain” in treating high blood pressure.
+The first drug that came along in 1955 was hydrochlorothiazide.
+This drug helped to get rid of excess fluid within the circulatory system, reducing blood pressure.
+With the passage of years, new drugs have been produced to control high blood pressure, such as ACE inhibitors and calcium channel blockers.
+Hydrochlorothiazide still remains “king of the mountain,” in treating high blood pressure.

-Water pills have other side effects too such as difficulty in holding urine, thus causing bedwetting and other uncomfortable urgencies.
+Water pills also have other side effects, such as difficulty in holding urine, causing bed wetting and other uncomfortable urgencies.
 The difficulty in controlling blood glucose has also been problematic.
 There is still a great deal to learn about the causes and treatment of hypertension, which is known as the “silent killer.”

 To prevent strokes, kidney disease and heart trouble, controlling your blood pressure is a must if you don’t want to “rust out!”
 I hope you get my drift.
 If you don’t, it will be water over the dam!